 Advanced Fields

 Advanced fields cover specialized use cases that go beyond basic data entry.
-From currency formatting and file attachments to automatically generated identifiers, these field types add powerful capabilities to your boards.
+From currency formatting and file attachments to team voting and automatic translation, these field types add powerful capabilities to your boards.

 Money